Instrumented CQB Shoothouse

 Comparison bg

-Modern units operating in urban environments require training in realistic, dynamic conditions, but traditional training grounds are limited to basic scenarios where it is difficult to recreate the full picture of urban combat, account for various threats, and objectively evaluate the actions of fighters.
+Modern units operating in urban environments require training in realistic, dynamic conditions, but traditional ranges are limited to basic scenarios that struggle to replicate full urban combat, account for diverse threats, and objectively evaluate fighter actions.

-Often, there are no uniform standards for everyone, and the analysis remains at the level of subjective impressions, lacking precise metrics on time, routes, hits, unit coordination, and fighters’ responses to stress.
+Often, there's no unified standard across all personnel, and analytics remain at the level of subjective impressions—lacking precise metrics for time, routes, hits, unit interaction, and stress response.

-• bring together all key roles in the exercise (assault troops, medics, commanders) in a single environment;
+• Unite all key training roles (assault teams, medics, commanders) in one environment

-This is a comprehensive training environment for special forces and infantry units engaged in urban combat.
+A complete training environment for special forces and infantry operating in urban combat.

 • Unit commanders